 Many types of disputes can impact one's relationship with neighbors, but nothing represents a higher-stakes dispute than one over title to your land.
 Whether you own an Arts and Crafts bungalow in Seattle or an undeveloped parcel in Olympia, your Evergreen State home is probably your most valuable asset, which you should do everything in your power to protect.

 As a property owner in Washington, you likely have two or three neighbors whose land borders yours.
 Surprising though it might seem, those neighbors might be able to gain legal title to pieces of your property under a legal concept called adverse possession.
 And while less likely, an unknown trespasser could also squat on your land and develop the same type of claim to legal ownership.

-To make sure that your land remains yours and that a neighbor can’t lay claim to a portion of it, it's wise to familiarize yourself with Washington's rules on adverse possession.
-You yourself may also someday need to assert an adverse possession claim over land that you feel you’ve developed a right to use and want to continue using; especially if you learn that you’ve been paying property taxes on that land, despite the fact that it’s not included in your formal deed.
+To make sure that your land remains yours and that a neighbor can't lay claim to a portion of it, it's wise to familiarize yourself with Washington's rules on adverse possession.
+You yourself might also someday need to assert an adverse possession claim over land that you feel you've developed a right to use and want to continue using; especially if you learn that you've been paying property taxes on that land, despite the fact that it's not included in your formal deed.

 Adverse possession is a legal concept that allows a trespasser—sometimes a stranger but more often a neighbor—to gain legal title over the land of a property owner.
 The concept developed in early Britain.
 More recently, though, the law's function has been to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make that person leave would create hardship.